leon-luna-ray/team-profile-generator/README.md

   ## Description

   A command line application for busy bosses to quickly render a styled team HTML page for quick access!
-The app will promt the end-user for thier contact information as well as their employees'.
+The app will prompt the end-user for their contact information as well as their employees.
 Once complete the app will generate a team.html file in the output folder containing everyone on the team.

   ## Usage